IshanAgr123/Store-Inventory-Demand-Forecasting/README.md

    ```
 2. Download `train.csv` from the [Kaggle dataset](https://www.kaggle.com/competitions/demand-forecasting-kernels-only/data) and place it in a `data/` folder.
 3. Open `demand_forecasting.ipynb` in Google Colab or Jupyter and run top to bottom.
-4. (Optional) Open `dashboard/store_inventory.pbix` in Power BI Desktop to explore the dashboard.

 Dependencies:
 ```bash